|

 Philosophical Roots: Brahman, Tao, and the Metaphysics of Confinement

-model of reality emerging from a foundational indeterminacy through processes
+emerging from a foundational indeterminacy through processes of structured

-of structured manifestation.
-Confinement by randomness, chaos, they claimed,
+manifestation.
+Confinement by randomness, chaos, they claimed, imprisoned,

-imprisoned, bound the soul/self (Sanskrit: atman) and thereby caused
+bound the soul/self (Sanskrit: atman) and thereby caused it to suffer.

 In

-potential, without name, form, or attributes, a sort of medium (akin to
+without name, form, or attributes, a sort of medium (akin to ether).
+It

 events in our model.
 Saguna Brahman, by contrast, is the manifestation